 Tips for Starting a Business

 Ready to dive into a life of entrepreneurship?
 Here are the best tips for becoming successful in your small business niche.

 Once you've registered your new business with the government and gotten the legal paperwork squared away, how do you go about, you know ... acquiring customers?

 It all comes down to your target customer.
-You won‘t be able to position what you're selling to meet customers' needs without knowing who they are.
+You won‘t be able to acquire customers without knowing who they are.
 One of the very first questions you need to ask yourself is: Who wants what I’m selling?
 Who would find it useful?
 Who would love it?

-    Creating very specific buyer personas can dramatically improve your business results.
+Creating very specific buyer personas can dramatically improve your customer acquisition efforts.
 Read this step-by-step guide on how to create buyer personas, which includes buyer persona templates you can customize yourself.
 Once you've picked a buyer persona or two, print them out, tack them onto your wall, and think about their interests and needs before making every business decision.